top of page

 Children tend to be at risk from neglect, physical abuse, emotional Abuse, and sexual Abuse.
 Please read this information from the NSPCC here.

 In adults there are other forms of abuse, in addition to the above, including domestic violence, modern day slavery, and discriminatory abuse.
-Please read this information from SCIE here
+Please read this information from SCIE here.

 If you are not sure whether something constitutes abuse, please contact us.